 Bolshaya Pokrovskaya the main pedestrian street of Nizhny.

 The view from the Kremlin looking out over the Volga.
+The main gate of the Kremlin.

 Inside the Kremlin there were a bunch of government buildings and museums.